Axial-SQL/AxialSqlTools/tests/SsmsFormatterIntegration/README.md

 The Format command keeps the original DTE `ActiveDocument`, `TextSelection`, and `TextDocument` path for reading and replacing SQL.
 It obtains the active managed buffer from SSMS's editor adapter MEF export through the directly referenced `IComponentModel`. `FormatSettingsLoader.LoadAsync` receives that buffer and `SqlFormatterExtension.ExtensibilityInstance`, so SSMS applies global settings and document-specific `.editorconfig` overrides.
 Neither ComponentModelHost nor the editor adapter is loaded by a guessed assembly name.
 The bridge invokes `SqlFormatHelper.ToScriptGeneratorOptions`, `CreateParser`, and `CreateScriptGenerator`, including their non-public members, and passes the resulting ScriptDOM objects into Axial's existing post-processing pipeline.

-- SSMS controls the initial SQL version, engine, layout, casing, and comments.
+- SSMS controls the initial SQL version, engine, layout, casing, and comments by default.
+- Enable **Disregard SSMS Formatter settings** in Settings > Code Format or the Shift+Format dialog to use a newly created parser/generator with default options for the same effective SQL version.
+SSMS settings are still read to determine that version; other options are reset.
+Existing Axial options run afterward.
+The setting defaults to off, is saved by Settings, and can be overridden for a single run in the popup.
+Check all / Uncheck all affect Axial transformations, not this mode selector.
 - Enabled Axial options, including Shift+Format overrides, run afterward and may change that layout.
 Existing Axial transforms that explicitly insert spaces retain that behavior even when SSMS uses tabs.
 - Axial's Preserve comments option forces preservation.
 When unchecked, the native SSMS comment setting applies.
 The interleaver is only used when a generator cannot preserve comments itself.
 - The Settings preview uses SSMS global settings without a document's `.editorconfig`.